stacks-archive/stacks-transactions-js/README.md

 ```

 ## Supporting multi-signature transactions
-To generate a multi-sig transaction, first create an unsigned transaction as the origin.
+To generate a multi-sig transaction, first create an unsigned transaction.
 The `numSignatures` and `publicKeys` properties in the options object must be set:

 ```typescript
 import {